piotrnajda3000/handoff/ui/src/components/dropzone/README.md

 - Adjusting `maxSize` for different size limits
 - Customizing styling through the `style` prop
 - Adding additional validation in the callback functions
+- Providing an `onDelete` callback to enable file deletion functionality

 ## Example Integration